rubocop/ruby-style-guide/README.md

     ```Ruby
     # bad
-    if x.odd? then
+    if some_condition then
-      puts "odd"
+      # body omitted
     end

     # good
-    if x.odd?
+    if some_condition
-      puts "odd"
+      # body omitted
     end
     ```